We fund organisations that support families during pregnancy and the first five years of a child’s life.

 The early years matter.
 They shape a child’s future health, education and wellbeing.
 They lay the foundations for opportunity later in life.
 But not all children get the same start.
 Too many grow up in families held back by poverty, insecure housing, poor access to services and high levels of stress.
 The effects show early.
 By the time children start school, the gap in development between those growing up in more disadvantaged circumstances and their peers is already wide.
 That gap is often hard to close.

-This grant programme will fund in-home, face-to-face support for families with young children.
-We will fund organisations that strengthen parenting, build parental confidence, and improve early child development; helping families feel connected, supported, and better able to navigate local services and opportunities.
+Grants fund in-home, face-to-face support for families with young children.
+We fund organisations that strengthen parenting, build parental confidence, and improve early child development; helping families feel connected, supported, and better able to navigate local services and opportunities.

-Check back soon or stay up to date via our mailing list to hear when the new programme launches and applications open.
+Stay up to date via our mailing list via the link below to hear when new programmes launch.

 Stay up to date